hcsaba1982/ms-advanced/advanced training/5-rbac-for-policies/README.md

 kubectl get secret $(kubectl get serviceaccount devuser -o jsonpath='{range .secrets[*]}{.name}{"\n"}{end}' | grep token) -o go-template='{{.data.token | base64decode}}' && echo
 ```

 You can see the security user can edit and create policies in the Security Tier as indicated in the image below.
-He can see any global policy too, and configure them in that Tier.
+He can see any global policy too and configure them in that tier.

 ![rbacsec](img/rbacsec.png)

-By other hand, the devuser can only edit the application tier rules in its own namespace, non-kubernetes policies in the default tier, and he cannot create/edit or see global policies.
+On other hand, the devuser can only edit the application tier rules in its own namespace, non-kubernetes policies in the default tier, and he cannot create/edit or see global policies.

 ![rbacdev](img/rbacdev.png)